For all recruitment queries contact:

 Tel.
 01506 282012

-Hours: Standard working week is 36 hours Monday to Friday.
-Hours can be worked flexibly in agreement with line manager.
+Hours: Standard working week is 36 hours, Monday to Friday.
+Hours can be worked flexibly in agreement with the line manager

-The Improvement Service (IS) exists to support councils and their partners to improve the health, quality of life and opportunities of all Scottish people through community leadership, strong local governance and the delivery of high quality, efficient local services.
-It is a publicly funded company limited by guarantee, with a total annual budget in the region of £7 million.
+The Improvement Service (IS) is a publicly funded company limited by guarantee, with a total annual budget in the region of £8 million.
+We exist to support councils and their partners to improve the health, quality of life and opportunities of all Scottish people through community leadership, strong local governance and the delivery of high quality, efficient local services.

 Working for the IS means joining a small family of professionals, who work together to strive for continuous improvement in the public sector and ultimately, better outcomes for Scotland’s communities.